EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 ## Known Issues

-- No RJTT LDA 22/23 due to game limitations (no LDA approaches, not enough approach slots).
-- Missing offset for RJTT ILS 23 due to game bug???
-- Shortcuts for arrivals via direct to fix is limited to a few fixes due to game limitations (not enough approach slots).
+- RJTT LDA approaches aren't really LDA approaches with the VPT (visual prescribed track), just a hack ILS approach to a fictional runway.
-- No RJTT 16L/16R due to game limitations (not enough approach slots).
+- No RJTT RNAV 16L/16R due to game limitations (conflicts between parallel arrivals on RNAV track).
 - No fair weather 34L/34R approach usage (no visual approaches, conflict on joining parallel ILS at same altitude)
-- No RJTO (not possible to model arrivals from RJTY ACA)
+- No RJTO Oshima/RJAN Niijima (not possible to model arrivals from RJTY ACA)
-- SELNO arrivals spawn a bit inside the ACA with no warning.
+- SELNO arrivals can spawn a bit inside the ACA with no warning.
-- Arrival and departure directions can be a bit nonsense (e.g. AHK arriving from the Pacific), unfortunately this appears to be a game limitation.
+- Arrival and departure directions can be a bit nonsense (e.g. AHK arriving from the Pacific), unfortunately this is a game limitation.
+- South arrivals to RJTT 16L/16R are very close to delayed even strictly following the STAR (game limitation?)

 ## Changelog